tonito9/lifa_ai_doc/Terms of Service Lifa AI.md

 Lifa AI acknowledges and respects the intellectual property rights of all individuals and entities, and expects all users of the Service to do the same.
 As a user of the Service, you are granted access for your own personal, non-commercial use only.
 Any attempts to reverse engineer, copy, reproduce, or otherwise steal intellectual property from the Service will not be tolerated and may result in legal action.

 Lifa AI takes all allegations of copyright infringement seriously and will respond promptly to any notices that comply with applicable laws and are properly provided to us.
-If you believe that your work has been used in a manner that constitutes copyright infringement, please contact us via Twitter at [https://twitter.com/lifa_ai]( ).
+If you believe that your work has been used in a manner that constitutes copyright infringement, please contact us on Twitter at [https://twitter.com/lifa_ai]( ).

 ## Limitation of Liability